r-lib/roxygen2/tests/testthat/_snaps/namespace.md

     [<text>:2] @importFrom must have at least 2 words, not 1

+# can regenerate NAMESPACE even if its broken

+    Code
+      roxygenise(".")
+    Condition
+      Warning:
+      [x.R:1] @importFrom must have at least 2 words, not 1 Message
+      Writing 'NAMESPACE'
+      i Loading brokenNamespace
+    Condition
+      Warning:
+      [x.R:1] @importFrom must have at least 2 words, not 1 Message
+      Writing 'NAMESPACE'

 # rawNamespace must be valid code

     [<text>:2] @rawNamespace failed to parse